RockChinQ/RockChinQ/README.md

 - ⚡ Fun fact: ...
 -->
 A Chinese high school student in Guilin,桂林.
-I'm not a native English speaker, so I have some grammatical mistakes.
+I'm not a native English speaker, so I may have some grammatical mistakes.